lokidoki102/tp/docs/DeveloperGuide.md

 1. User chooses to add home-seller.
 2. EstateEase requests for the details of the home-seller.
 3. User enters the requested details.
+4. Include Use Case UC03 (Add house to home-seller) for the first house.
-4. EstateEase adds the home-seller and displays the newly added home-seller. <br>
+4. EstateEase adds the home-seller and displays the newly added home-seller along with one house. <br>
    Use case ends.

-**Precondition for Extension 3g:** EstateEase has received the details of the home-seller from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects that the block number is missing when the house is HDB/Condo.

-**Precondition for Extension 3i and 3j:** EstateEase has received the details of the home-seller from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects that the unit number is missing when the house is HDB/Condo.

 **Extensions**
 * 3a.
-EstateEase detects missing name in the entered data. <br>
+User enters an invalid command. <br>
     * 3a1.
-EstateEase shows an error message regarding missing name. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 * 3b.
-EstateEase detects duplicate name in the entered data. <br>
+User enters a home-seller that already exists. <br>
     * 3b1.
-EstateEase shows an error message regarding duplicate name. <br>
+EstateEase shows an error message. <br>
       Use case ends.

 * 3c.
-EstateEase detects missing phone number in the entered data. <br>
+User does not enter a required field. <br>
     * 3c1.
-EstateEase shows an error message regarding missing phone number. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 * 3d.
-EstateEase detects incorrect format for phone number in the entered data. <br>
+User enters an invalid value. <br>
     * 3d1.
-EstateEase shows an error message regarding incorrect format for phone number. <br>
-      Use case resumes from step 2.

-* 3e.
-EstateEase detects missing email in the entered data. <br>
-    * 3e1.
-EstateEase shows an error message regarding missing email. <br>
-      Use case resumes from step 2.

-* 3f.
-EstateEase detects incorrect format for email in the entered data. <br>
-    * 3f1.
-EstateEase shows an error message regarding incorrect format for email. <br>
-      Use case resumes from step 2.

-* 3g.
-EstateEase detects missing block number in the entered data. <br>
-    * 3g1.
-EstateEase shows an error message regarding missing block number. <br>
-      Use case resumes from step 2.

-* 3h.
-EstateEase detects missing street name in the entered data. <br>
-    * 3h1.
-EstateEase shows an error message regarding missing street name. <br>
-      Use case resumes from step 2.

-* 3i.
-EstateEase detects missing unit number in the entered data. <br>
-    * 3i1.
-EstateEase shows an error message regarding missing unit number. <br>
-      Use case resumes from step 2.

-* 3j.
-EstateEase detects incorrect format for unit number in the entered data. <br>
-    * 3j1.
-EstateEase shows an error message regarding incorrect format for unit number. <br>
-      Use case resumes from step 2.

-* 3k.
-EstateEase detects missing postal code in the entered data. <br>
-    * 3k1.
-EstateEase shows an error message regarding missing postal code. <br>
-      Use case resumes from step 2.

-* 3l.
-EstateEase detects incorrect format for postal code in the entered data. <br>
-    * 3l1.
-EstateEase shows an error message regarding incorrect format for postal code. <br>
-      Use case resumes from step 2.

-* 3m.
-EstateEase detects missing house price in the entered data. <br>
-    * 3m1.
-EstateEase shows an error message regarding missing house price. <br>
-      Use case resumes from step 2.

-* 3n.
-EstateEase detects incorrect format for house price in the entered data. <br>
-    * 3n1.
-EstateEase shows an error message regarding incorrect format for house price. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 **Use case: UC02 - Add a home-buyer to contact list**